 PRINTS AVAILABLE IN COLORIZED or SEPIA VERSIONS ~ BUY 2 or MORE and SAVE 15% ~ Use Code: SAVE15

-Chris Whitehouse lives with his wife Yai and their three Jack Russell terriers in the ancient Thai capital of Ayutthaya.
-Chris has been restoring vintage black and white photographs and colorizing them for about five years now, but long before colorizing he worked on photo restoration, starting in college around 1980.
+Chris Whitehouse lives with his wife Yai and their two Jack Russell terriers in the ancient Thai capital of Ayutthaya.
+Chris has been restoring vintage black and white photographs and bringing them to life in color for many years now, but long before colorizing, he worked on photo restoration, starting in college in 1980.
 It was very primitive stuff in those pre-computer days, using India ink and needles on old prints and negatives, trying to get the spots out, then burning and dodging in the dark room.
-All of these things are a good bit “simpler” these days with computers and Photoshop, yet much more is expected these days, as well.
+All of these things are a good bit “simpler” these days with computers and software, yet much more is expected these days, as well.
 As such, the hours required and skill involved to achieve this level of quality and detail are very high.
 As an avid sports fan, Chris’ passion is to take faded, scratched, dusty images and breath life into them, rescuing lost images for all to experience in a new, re-imagined way.
 In many ways, like we never even dreamed we could.

 You can also find Chris’ story and work presented in feature articles in the 2018 Chicago White Sox Yearbook, and in the 2018 November/December issue of Baseball Digest.